openUC2/openUC2.github.io/docs/01_Toolboxes/02_DiscoveryElectronics/04_1_seeedmicroscope.md

 ## Experiments

+### Experiment 1: Field Tripping
+- Take the microscope and explore the microverse wherever you go

-### Experiment 1: Flow Microscopy with External UC2 Electronics
+### Experiment 2: Autofocus and Miniaturized Stage for Large Samples with the UC2 Electronic
+- Implement a motorized stage for precise sample positioning and autofocusing.
 - Use external electronics to control fluid samples and capture images as they move.
 Curious?
 Click [here](./)

-### Experiment 2: Autofocus and Miniaturized Stage for Large Samples
-- Implement a motorized stage for precise sample positioning and autofocusing.

 ### Experiment 3: Timelapse of Yeast Cells
 - Capture the growth of yeast cells over time to study their behavior and development.

-## Community and Support

-Join our community on Discord in the #tinyml channel for support and collaboration.
-Explore the extensive library of UC2-compatible parts to expand the capabilities of your microscope.

-For detailed tutorials and further information, visit [openUC2 GitHub Repository](https://github.com/openUC2/openUC2-SEEED-XIAO-Camera).

-# Experiment 1 - Flow Microscopy
+# Experiment 1 - Field Tripping

+*More explanation and how-to's are comming* **SOON**

 ![](./IMAGES/OpenUC2xSeeed/PontWater.png)